-At Asebio, we have made it our responsibility to address society’s ethical concerns and use dialog to foster mutual understanding around those concerns, including ones based on cultural or religious issues.
+At AseBio, we have made it our responsibility to address society’s ethical concerns and use dialogue to foster mutual understanding around those concerns, including ones based on cultural or religious issues.

 Due to the innovative nature of biotechnology and how fast new technology develops, and because society’s priorities change over time, these fundamental ethical values may be updated to cover new topics and knowledge that arise in the future.

 We are committed to socially responsible use of biotechnology to improve quality of life, by preventing, diagnosing, treating and curing diseases; to boost the quality and quantity of food available; to make sustainable materials and chemical products; and to protect the environment and remediate hazardous waste.

 We are committed to meeting demanding ethical standards in developing and using safe, effective products.

 We develop and use biotechnology with the utmost respect for human rights and dignity, taking steps to prevent inappropriate use of our technology.

 We prioritise health, safety and environmental protection in our research, development and manufacturing activities, as well as in distributing our products and services.

 We communicate and share pertinent information on biotechnology and the products and services derived from it in a precise, balanced way, explaining both the rewards and the risks.